 My semi, long-term, goals are to work on some of my own products.
 I have several in the works.
-Unfortunately, I had to place them on the back burner so that I could finish the setup for this blog because I do not yet have a staff or even an assistant to help out with those type of things.
-(I am still a one woman band!)
+Unfortunately, I had to place them on the back burner so that I could finish the setup for this blog because I do not yet have a staff or even an assistant to help out with those types of things.
+(I am still a one-woman band!)

 And that concludes my January 2019 Income Report.
 You can check out all of my income reports through my monthly income report’s page.